vnvo/deltaforge/docs/src/quickstart.md

 # Quickstart

-Follow these steps to run DeltaForge with a sample pipeline definition.
+Get DeltaForge running in minutes.

 ## 1. Prepare a pipeline spec

-Create a YAML file that matches the `PipelineSpec` schema.
-Environment variables inside the YAML are expanded before parsing, so secrets and hostnames can be injected at runtime.
+Create a YAML file that defines your CDC pipeline.
+Environment variables are expanded at runtime, so secrets stay out of version control.

-- 🧩 **Config-first**: describe the source, processors, and sinks without code changes.

 ```yaml
 metadata:
   name: orders-mysql-to-kafka
   tenant: acme

 spec:
   source:
     type: mysql